 Ingredients

-• 4 medium carrots, scrubbed and finely diced
+- 4 medium carrots, scrubbed and finely chopped

 Instructions

-• Drain and rinse one can of chickpeas and put it aside for step 5.
+- Drain and rinse one can of chickpeas and set aside for step 5.
 Drain and rinse the other can of chickpeas and transfer to a food processor or small-capacity blender for step 8.

-• In a large saucepan or Dutch oven, heat the olive oil over medium-high heat.
+- In a large saucepan or Dutch oven, heat the olive oil over medium-high heat.
 Once shimmering, add the carrots and onion.
 Season with a few pinches of salt.
-Stir occasionally, until softened and lightly browned, 8 to 10 minutes, deglazing the pot with a splash of broth if a lot of food sticks.
+Stir occasionally, until softened and lightly browned, about 10 minutes.

-• Add the garlic and cook for 2 minutes, stirring frequently.
+- Add the garlic and cook for 2 minutes, stirring frequently.
 Add the tomato paste plus spices (oregano, coriander, turmeric, and red pepper flakes).
 Stir almost constantly for 1 to 2 minutes until the tomato paste is a darker red brick color.
+If it sticks or starts to burn, lower the heat and deglaze with a splash of broth.

-• Add the rinsed rice and toss to coat for 1 minute, deglazing with a splash of broth as needed.
+- Add the rinsed rice and toss to coat in the aromatics and oil for 1 minute.
 Add one can of drained chickpeas, plus ¼ teaspoon kosher salt and pepper to taste.
 Toss to coat.
-Pour in the broth, followed by half of the chopped dill.
+Pour in the vegetable broth, followed by half of the chopped dill.
 Bring to a boil.

-• Cover the pan, and reduce the heat to low to maintain a simmer.
-Simmer for 15 minutes, stirring occasionally, or until the rice is soft.
+- Reduce the heat to low to maintain a simmer and cover the pan.
+Simmer, covered, for 15 minutes, stirring once or twice, or until the rice is soft.

-• Chickpea Puree: To the chickpeas in the food processor or blender, add the milk, lemon zest, 2 tablespoons lemon juice, nutritional yeast, miso, 1 teaspoon kosher salt, and pepper to taste.
+- Chickpea Puree: To the chickpeas in the food processor or blender, add the milk, lemon zest, 2 tablespoons lemon juice, nutritional yeast, miso, 1 teaspoon kosher salt, and pepper to taste.
 Blend until pureed and creamy, scraping down the sides as needed.
-Taste for seasonings, adding more salt as needed.
+Taste for seasonings, adding more salt or lemon juice as needed.

-• Stir the Chickpea Puree into the soup, then add the chopped spinach.
-Simmer for 1 to 2 minutes, stirring frequently, until the soup thickens and greens slightly wilt.
+- Stir the Chickpea Puree into the soup to combine, then add the chopped spinach.
+Simmer for 1 to 2 minutes, or until the soup thickens and greens slightly wilt.

 Notes